jessrenteria/flowbot/README.md

 You can start an interactive session by running

-    python3 run.py
+    python3 run.py --bot bot_name

 or start a training session by running

-    python3 run.py --train
+    python3 run.py --bot bot_name --train

+Create a new bot by creating the file

+    bots/bot_name/config.ini

+General model parameters and training options need to be defined here.

-Configuration options are encapsulated in config.ini, and are mostly self-explanatory.
+Other configuration options are encapsulated in global_config.ini, and are mostly self-explanatory.

 # Example conversations